 Once a Firebrand, Always a Firebrand

-I am a Leadership Coach who can guide you to move from frustrated to purposeful & confident.
+I am a Leadership Coach who can guide leaders to move from frustrated & unsure to purposeful & confident.

 I have a passion for cultivating talent in others.
 Look at my career path (so far): Teacher, Human Resources, and now Coach.
 People and their stories fascinate me.
 Regardless of the context — classroom or workplace — I have seen the same group dynamics at play.
 I’ve simply shifted my focus from students to employees to corporate leaders.

-When I was teaching elementary school, I worked with a building of mostly women — strong, amazing women who got along and got things done.
-It wasn’t until after law school, when I entered the corporate world in Salt Lake City, Utah (that’s another story) that I realized my drive and directness was now a liability.
-I worked for organizations with the challenge of bolstering their anemic HR functions.
-I was usually one of very few women in management and worked for men who tended to have a “traditional” view of what women were supposed to be and do — submissive to authority, paperwork pushers and party planners, don’t speak up, and don’t have an opinion.
+When teaching elementary school, I worked with a building of mostly women — strong, amazing women who got along and got things done.
+It wasn’t until after law school, when I entered the corporate world that I realized my drive and directness could be a liability.

-Well, that might have been part of it, but I had to learn how to adapt to whatever circumstances I found myself in and figure out how to use whatever influence I had to get things done.
+While I may not have always reported to solid leaders, I have to admit my part in some of the negative experiences I had and learned how to adapt to whatever circumstances I found myself in.
+I wanted to figure out how to use whatever influence I had to get things done no matter the situation.